howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 You're adding a new _relation field_ called `postedBy` to the `Link` type that points to a `User` instance.
 The `User` type then has a `links` field that's a list of `Link`s.
 This is how you express a one-to-many relationship using SDL.

-After every change you're making to the data model, you need to redeploy the Prisma service to apply your changes.
+After every change you're making to the datamodel, you need to redeploy the Prisma service to apply your changes.

 <Instruction>